 - Are the qualifications of the mentor(s) in the area of the proposed research appropriate?

-- Does the mentor(s) adequately address the candidate’s potential and their strengths and areas needing improvement?
+- Does the mentor(s) adequately address the candidate’s potential and his/her strengths and areas needing improvement?

 - Is there adequate description of the quality and extent of the mentor’s proposed role in providing guidance and advice to the candidate?